nodevalet/nodevalet/README.md

 We've added a few small scripts to make the most common commands a lot easier.
 You can just enter these on the command line:

-`autoupdate` will run the autoupdate script and check for a new version (rather than wait for the scheduled check)
+`autoupdate` runs the autoupdate script to check for new binaries (rather than wait for the scheduled check)
 `checkdaemon` will check if all masternodes are correctly synced
 `checksync` will return the syncing status of all masternodes
 `clonesync` can be used to bootstrap a masternode and fully sync its chain from another masternode